 The Royal Institution of Chartered Surveyors (RICS) provides a comprehensive information paper on Japanese Knotweed and residential property.
 It describes the damage it can do to property as well as the potential impact on property values and insurance.

-Japanese knotweed and the law
+Japanese knotweed UK law

 Under the Wildlife and Countryside Act 1981, Japanese knotweed growth can lead to the criminal prosecution of an owner or occupier if they do not handle the plant in accordance with the law.
 However, we will look at the civil liability associated with this plant below.